 But will it carry through to the final night of Hanukkah?
 Probably not.
 So I’m putting one more olive oil bake on my agenda.
 These cardamom- and turmeric-spiked Olive Oil-Orange Sugar Cookies were my favorite cookie last holiday season.
 (No lie: I doubled the spiced sugar coating so I could have extra for my oatmeal.)
 This year I’ll make a batch to carry me through days seven and eight.
 And if I have any leftover (that’s a big if), that’s actually ideal.
 Because this year the last night of Hanukkah just happens to fall on a cookie-loving holiday: Christmas.

-Cover photo (Olive Oil Bundt Cake) by Kristin Teig; food styling by Liz Neily.
+Cover photo (Cranberry-Orange Olive Oil Cake) by Rick Holbrook; food styling by Kaitlin Wayne.

 Jump to Comments